Nick-Doan/Walmart-Excel-Analysis/README.md

 Temperature vs Weekly Sales,
 It also looks at the correlations in the data set

 Conclusion: Noticeable trends in the data were increased sales during Qtr 2(Apr, May, Jun) and Qtr 4(Oct, Nov, Dec).
-There was little to no correlation with the factors I examined Fuel Price vs Weekly Sales, Unemployment and Sales,
+There was little to no correlation with the other variables I examined Fuel Price vs Weekly Sales, Unemployment and Sales,
 CPI and Weekly Sales, and
 Temperature vs Weekly Sales.